Staff

 New College LifeTrack

-learn more about Jennifer Caputo, MA
+Learn more about Jennifer Caputo, MA

 Jennifer Caputo is a senior instructor in NCLT who lives in Tuscaloosa with her husband Andrew Dewar (UA Professor of Interdisciplinary Arts).
 Her teaching interests integrate music, dance, creativity, festivals, cultural studies, music and social change, community engagement, and arts outreach.